autism-all-grown-up/website/content/home/impact.md

 - Establish _The Uncommons_: Physical meeting and coworking spaces where autistic adults can work and socialize unmasked.

 ### Communication
-- Improve communication channels to enhance service delivery
+- Improve communication channels to enhance service delivery.
 - Facilitate connections and collaboration within the adult autistic community.

 ### Information